cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

         vpc_flow_logs_bucket_component_name: vpc-flow-logs-bucket-1

         # Override the context variables to point to a different Atmos stack if the
-        # `vpc-flow-logs-bucket` component is provisioned in another AWS account, OU or region.
+        # `vpc-flow-logs-bucket-1` Atmos component is provisioned in another AWS account, OU or region.

         # If the bucket is provisioned in a different AWS account,
         # set `vpc_flow_logs_bucket_stage_name`